SuadeLabs/fire/documentation/properties/type.md

 As outlined in [LCR][lcr] Article 13(2)(g)(i)
 > loans secured with a first-ranking mortgage granted to individuals for the acquisition of their main residence

-### qualified_reverse_mortgage
+### q_reverse_mortgage
-A **qualified_reverse_mortgage** is a reverse mortgage which adheres to the stipulations defined in OSFI BCAR Chapter 4 P 116, and therefore qualifies for preferential risk weight treatment
+A **q_reverse_mortgage** is a qualified reverse mortgage which adheres to the stipulations defined in OSFI BCAR Chapter 4 P 116, and therefore qualifies for preferential risk weight treatment

 ### reverse_mortgage
 A **reverse_mortgage** is a non-recourse loan secured by property that has no defined term and no monthly repayment of principal and interest.